20 April 2024

 FIRST COMMUNION

-Congratulations to the children from Scoil Mhuire who receive the Eucharist for the first time today.
-We wish God’s blessing on them, their families, friends and teachers and all who helped them on their faith journey to this special time.
+Congratulations to the children from Gaelscoil Eiscir Riada who receive the Eucharist for the first time on Sunday.
+We wish God’s blessing on them, their teachers and all who helped them on their faith journey to this special time.

 MASS INTENTIONS